7 Oct 2010

 Most of the novel takes place when she has left her family home and moved to London, taking a job working for a high-class caterer in evenings, and as an antique dealer's assistant in the daytime.
 She's decidedly klutzy, very disorganised, accident prone in general... and altogether a very believable person whom I warmed to more and more.

-There is a large cast of characters, some of whom were decidedly caricatured, but they were different enough that I didn't get lost - an impressive feat in itself - and some of them were very interesting people.
-There were quite a few subplots that intrigued me, and I found myself reading several chapters at a time, rather than just one or two.
+There is a large cast of characters, some of whom are decidedly caricatured, but they are different enough that I didn't get lost - an impressive feat in itself.
+Some of them are very interesting people.
+There are quite a few subplots that intrigued me, and I found myself reading several chapters at a time, rather than just one or two.

 There's a messy painter, a geeky antique dealer, a frustrated young mother (one of the less attractive people in the book), and a nouveau riche, vulgar but delightful older couple.
-Naturally, given the chick-lit genre, there was plenty of attraction, lots of partying and various couples getting together.
-Yet, happily, there was nothing sordid or explicit at all, very little bad language, and a light touch that made this book extremely readable and enjoyable.
+Naturally, given the chick-lit genre, there is also plenty of attraction, lots of partying and various couples getting together.
+Yet, happily, there's nothing sordid or explicit at all, very little bad language, and a light touch that made this book extremely readable and enjoyable.

 Recommended to anyone who likes light women's fiction.
-It was considerably better than I could have guessed from the original cover, so I'm glad to see that it's been re-printed with a much more attractive cover, as shown on the Amazon links above.
+It was considerably better than I could have guessed from the original cover, so I'm glad to see that it's been re-printed with a much more attractive cover.

 Review copyright Sue's Book Reviews, 7th October 2010